Economy of Denmark: Energy

-Denmark has low electricity costs (including costs for cleaner energy) in EU, but general taxes (11.7 billion DKK in 2015) make the electricity price for households the highest in Europe.
+Denmark has low electricity costs (including costs for cleaner energy) in the EU, but general taxes (11.7 billion DKK in 2015) make the electricity price for households the highest in Europe.
 As of 2015, Denmark has no environmental tax on electricity.

 Denmark is a long-time leader in wind energy and a prominent exporter of Vestas and Siemens wind turbines, and in 2019 Denmark's exports of wind-turbine technology and services amounted to 8.9 billion.
 It has integrated fluctuating and less predictable energy sources such as wind power into the grid.
 Wind produced the equivalent of 43% of Denmark's total electricity consumption in 2017.
 The share of total energy production is smaller: In 2015, wind accounted for 5% of total Danish energy production.

 Energinet.dk is the Danish national transmission system operator for electricity and natural gas.
 The electricity grids of western Denmark and eastern Denmark were not connected until 2010 when the 600MW Great Belt Power Link went into operation.

 Cogeneration plants are the norm in Denmark, usually with district heating which serves almost 1.9 million households (January 1, 2025), 68% of all households.

 Waste-to-energy incinerators produce mostly heating and hot water.
 Vestforbrænding in Glostrup Municipality operates Denmark's largest incinerator, a cogeneration plant which supplies electricity to 80,000 households and heating equivalent to the consumption in 63,000 households (2016).
 Amager Bakke is an example of a new incinerator.